yu-lab-vt/FOCUS-3D/README.md

 ## Issues

 If you encounter a problem, please [file an issue](https://github.com/Qinghua24/cellseg/issues) with a detailed description, relevant logs, and a minimal example when possible.
-You may also contact `zhangqh24@mails.tsinghua.edu.cn`.
+You can also contact `zhangqh24@mails.tsinghua.edu.cn`.

 ## Citing